brianberns/AlgEff/Readme.md

 ```fsharp
 Program<'ctx, string when 'ctx :> LogContext and 'ctx :> ConsoleContext>
 ```
 The first type parameter (`'ctx`) indicates that the program requires handlers for both logging and console effects, and the second one (`string`) indicates that the program returns a string.
 It's important to understand that this program doesn't actually **do** anything until it's executed.
-The `program` value itself is purely functional - no side-effects occurred in the process of creating it.
+The `program` value itself is purely functional -- no side-effects occurred in the process of creating it.

+In order to run this program (and potentially cause actual side-effects), we must define an environment that satisfies the program's requirements.
+In part

 ## Defining an effect
 One of the simplest effects is for writing strings to a log.
 This effect is defined as follows: